 The five taste-testers rated ten vanilla flavored brands of frozen dessert on a scale of 1 to 100 (100 as best).
 Below is their rankings, along with some of our personal tasting notes…

-Whole Soy & Co. – 65 (Unfortunately, this product line has been discontinued) – I was very pleased to see someone finally giving this company the recognition it deserves.
+Whole Soy & Co. – 65 – (This brand has been DISCONTINUED) – I was very pleased to see someone finally giving this company the recognition it deserves.
 Mind you, I think thte 65 rating is drastic underestimate.
 We trialed the Whole Soy & Co. frozen yogurts (they actually have live cultures) with myself, one other dairy-free consumer, and two lovers of all things milk.
 Everyone thought this brand was awesome and rivaled any premium ice cream.
 It is also very low in fat and relatively low in calories, as an added bonus.
 Since they have two vanilla flavors (Vanilla Bean and French Vanilla), I can’t comment on which one they trialed.
 Hopefully further recognition will help put this frozen dessert on the map, as it can be very hard to find.

-Soy Delicious Fruit-Sweetened – 55 – Hannah is in love with the fruit-sweetened line, so I think I may have to get my hands on the vanilla soon to give it a shot.
-It seems the less than indulgent sounding “fruit-swwetened,” doesn’t represent the indulgence factor of the actual “ice cream,” so this one warrants some consideration. – www.TurtleMountain.com
+Soy Delicious Fruit-Sweetened – 55 – (This product line has been DISCONTINUED) Hannah is in love with the fruit-sweetened line, so I think I may have to get my hands on the vanilla soon to give it a shot.
+It seems the less than indulgent sounding “fruit-swwetened,” doesn’t represent the indulgence factor of the actual “ice cream,” so this one warrants some consideration.

-Freezees – 32 – Freezees Nutcreem does spark some interest.
+Freezees – 32 – (This brand has been DISCONTINUED) Freezees Nutcreem does spark some interest.
 Unfortunately, I haven’t been able to find this cashew based “ice cream” in my area.
 I suspect that it is just gaining in distribution.
-While the tasters may not have been excited by this flavor, nut milk fans may be in heaven. – www.Freezees.com
+While the tasters may not have been excited by this flavor, nut milk fans may be in heaven.

-Purely Decadent – 31 – While I am never one to complain about anything Turtle Mountain, I can see where this flavor may have fallen short in the taste-testing.
+Purely Decadent – 31 – (Now fully branded as So Delicious) While I am never one to complain about anything Turtle Mountain, I can see where this flavor may have fallen short in the taste-testing.
 It is a touch hard-packed, and I have noted a slight “beany” taste.
 While I would never turn down a scoop, I would probably give the fruit-sweetened line a try first.

-Good Karma Organic Rice Divine – 18 – Ever since trialing Rice Dream, I have been very curious about this vanilla.
+Good Karma Organic Rice Divine – 18 – (This product line has been DISCONTINUED) Ever since trialing Rice Dream, I have been very curious about this vanilla.
 Since their Carrot Cake flavor is awesome, I was surprised to see the vanilla ranked so low.
 It is actually making me even more curious! – www.GoodKarmaFoods.com